London Irish Wild Geese v Worthing Raiders

 History & Background stuff

-On 28th November 2014 the official opening of the much awaited new facility took place, whilst departing ‘The Avenue’ their home for over 70 years caused many a tear to be shed.
-The spacious, state of the art , former 9 hole golf course, ‘Hazelwood’, comprises of 60+ acres, many pitches, gymnasium, conference and dining facilities has set fair all aspects of the club, professional and amateur….from a farmer’s field etc etc.
+In November 2014 the official opening of the new facility, former 9 hole golf course, ‘Hazelwood’, took place.
+Whilst departing ‘The Avenue’, their home for over 70 years, caused many a tear to be shed, the spacious facility, 60+ acres, pitches, gymnasium, conference and dining facilities has hopefully set fair all aspects of the club, professional and amateur.

 2016-17: WR 26 – LIWG 22 / LIWG 34 – WR 39

-Raiders: Leeming, Maslen, Richards, Forrest J, Hampson, McLean, Walsh, Head, Grief, Sargent, Spurgeon, Lake, Price, Dawe, Perkins.
+Raiders: Forrest H, Boyland, Sims, Forrest J, Barnes, McLean, Walsh, Birch, Grief, Sassone, Lake, Lee, Harris, Dawe, Perkins.

+More or less the same story as the previous season with their survival fate going down to the wire.
+In the end they finished one spot and two points above relegation.
 A season of fluctuating fortunes with the high point undoubtedly the defeat of high flying Chinnor (20-35).
-This victory not only floored practically all the pundits, but it also took away their unbeaten home record that had been running for almost 2 seasons!!
-Their other wins, on home turf have been against Wimbledon (60-6), Old Redcliffians (53-22), Barnstaple (37-22), Redruth (39-32) and another fine scalp Taunton Titans (45-38).
-On the road they have been victorious at TJs (26-37), Clifton (31-33) and importantly last week at Henley Hawks (19-36).
+This victory not only floored practically all the pundits, but it also took away Chinnor’s unbeaten home record that had been running for almost 2 seasons!!
+Their other wins, on home turf were against Wimbledon (60-6), Old Redcliffians (53-22), Barnstaple (37-22), Redruth (39-32) and another fine scalp Taunton Titans (45-38).
+On the road they were victorious at TJs (26-37), Clifton (31-33) and importantly in the penultimate match, at Henley Hawks (19-36).

 ……… C’Mon Raiders